-Stenaline, an efficient relaxed way of traveling to / from England.
+Stenaline, an efficient relaxed way of travelling to / from England.
 With a fast train connection to London.
 Clean cabins.
 Good food.
 Friendly staff.

 Read on for a more detailed review.
 A shorter Dutch version was published on Google Maps reviews earlier.

-I (Hans) have been traveling from the Netherlands to London for business meetings for over a year, every 3 weeks.
+I (Hans) have been travelling from the Netherlands to London for business meetings for over a year, every 3 weeks.
 I prefer the ferry over plane, train or automobile.

 I Usually go only for one day visits.
 That used to mean: